John Naish John Naish Archive. [Archive]

 Complementary documents 'John Naish: Brief Biography', 'John Naish: Body of Work', and 'The Plays of John Naish: Brief Synopses' contributed by Bianka Vidonja Balanzategui.

 Bianka Vidonja Balanzategui is an historian and historical consultant.
-She graduated from James Cook University with an Honours degree and PhD in history and is presently a casual academic at JCU.
+She graduated from James Cook University with an Honours degree and PhD in history and is an Adjunct Lecturer at JCU.
 She researches the sugar industry and migration history of tropical north Queensland, and her first book, published by JCU, Gentlemen of the Flashing Blade married those two themes.
 She also has a keen interest in the history of the Herbert River district where she has lived since her marriage.
-At present she is researching the role of women in various episodes of North Queensland history.
+At present she is researching the role of women in various episodes of North Queensland history, while also continuing to research and write about John Naish.

 References